 Custom benchmarking provides answers to questions like, “What is our utility cost per resident?”
 “How much energy is required to produce a unit of our product?”
 “How much do we spend per business hour?”
 “How is utility use and cost related to occupancy?”

-In the example (right), our annual utility cost is displayed per student enrolled so that we may compare performance among school buildings.
+In the example (below), our annual utility cost is displayed per student enrolled so that we may compare performance among school buildings.

 The next example (below) is a meter-based peer group.
 The chart is displaying cost per day.
 These are the five most expensive meters in the organization, so this chart will demand the energy manager’s monthly attention due solely to the magnitude of the energy spend.
 Benchmarking helps make this data quickly available.